JoviDeCroock/use-web-animation/README.md

 This project aims to provide an API to use the [web-animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API)

+> This isn't supported in IE11 without a polyfill, in IE11 this library will just execute the ending value.

+> If you want to use "native-preact" you can import it with "use-web-animation/preact"

 ## useWebAnimation

 This package exports 1 function called `useWebAnimation` which allows you to manipulate stylistic properties.